jdohm/arm_MBED_ACN52832_BLE/readme.md

 compile using 'mbed compile -m ACD52832 -t GCC_ARM'

-Copy the file 'BLE_Heartrate.hex' file from BUILD/ACD52832/GCC_ARM to the JLink drive (usb drive, apears if ACD52832 gets plugged in to the computer).
+Copy the file 'arm_MBED_ACN52832_BLE.hex' file from BUILD/ACD52832/GCC_ARM to the JLink drive (usb drive, apears if ACD52832 gets plugged in to the computer).
 After disconnect and reconnect of the JLink drive copy again (don't ask why, but code runs only after second upload).

-#original Readme begin:
+# Original Readme begin:
 --------------
 # BLE Heart Rate Monitor